statz-project/docs/tutorials/descriptive.md

 ## 4. Quick column previews

-`describeColumn(column, variantIndex, options)` builds a short list of strings that summarises a column or one of its variants.
+`describeColumn(column, variantIndex, options)` builds a short list of human-readable summary strings (or objects when requested) for a column or one of its variants.
 It is ideal for Bubble repeating groups or tooltips where you need a compact snapshot of the data.

 ### Example
 ```js